LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 Users with this role can only do the following:

-* Create and deploy agent connectors
+* Create, deploy and manage agent connectors in the Bots Status application

-### Admin
+### Business User

-This is an administrator role.
-Users with this role have full privileges with the following exceptions:
+Users with this role can only do the following:

-* No ability to create and work with (bot) templates
-* No ability to deploy agent connectors
+* View and download analytics data